alexalannunes/demo-devtools-network/README.md

 In this video I'd like to demonstrate how I would like network could be

-I just jump the first 18s with normal network, but when the first assets appears I'd like to control network speed with a slider o toggle button do debug my loaders indicators
+I wanna just jump the first 18s with normal network, but when the first assets appears I'd like to control network speed with a slider o toggle button do debug my loaders indicators

 :fire: observe request time